00xNetrunner/CMP209/README.md

 ## ❓ Accountability

 Failure to meet deadlines or contribute meaningfully will result in buying a round at the pub, reinforcing our commitment to teamwork and shared goals.

-## 🚀 Conclusion

-"Silence of the RAM" is more than a group; it's a pact among dedicated individuals ready to challenge the realms of digital forensics.
-Our structured approach, grounded in the principles outlined in our Group Contract, ensures a comprehensive and cooperative effort towards our academic and practical objectives.